What are some tips when travelling to a different country?

 - Make photocopies of your passport and visa and keep separate from your passport and other travel documents.
 Also keep a record of credit or bank card numbers along with contact telephone numbers if lost or stolen.
 Leave copies of these documents and numbers at home or work as well carrying a copy with you.

-- Call your bank and credit card companies to alert them to your intended use of your credit and bank cards while you are away.
+- Call your bank and credit card companies to determine if they require notification that you intend to use your credit and debit cards while you are away.

-- Store your passport (if you do not need to carry it while in that country), airline tickets, extra money and other documents in the hotel safe.
+- Store your passport (if you do not need to carry it on your person while in that country), airline tickets, extra money and other documents in the hotel safe.

 - Depending on your destination, check with a travel medicine specialist or a travel health clinic to see if any vaccinations, immunizations or other requirements are necessary.
 Also find out how far in advance you should get your immunization shots or when you should start taking medications (e.g., anti-malaria drugs) before you depart.

-- Bring enough prescription and over-the-counter medications to last the trip.
+- Bring enough prescription and over-the-counter medications to last the trip with you (e.g., in your carry-on luggage if permissible).
 Take some extra medication with you in case your return flight is delayed.